kengz/Notes-on-AI-realization/Main.md

 ```
 1. Update to accommodate quantum randomness.
-2. Update to be complete and inconsistent.
+2. Update to be complete and inconsistent in the Godel sense.
 ```